wernerd/ZRTP4J/README.txt

 The first application that included this libarary was a SIP Communicator release produced by Emanuel Onica during Google Summer of Code (GSoC) 2008.

-This library requires a JCE compliant implementation that includes the the following hash and crypto algorithms:
+This library requires a crypto implementation that includes the the following hash and crypto algorithms:

 - SHA 256